xiazilla/LoLDB/PITCHME.md

 # What can they do better?
 * Each state should show the names of the parks located in the state rather than the park code
 * Possibly add an indicator to identify that there are no results for a specific filter
--

 +++

 # What puzzles us about their website?
-* "Menu" button on top left of navigation bar does nothing on any despite showing it is hoverable and implying clickability
+* "Menu" button on top left of navigation bar does nothing despite being hoverable and implying clickability
 * At the time of evaluation, the Campgrounds page was labeled "States"
 * When there are no filter/search results, the "Prev" and "Next" buttons remain on page
 ---